The Story Behind No Turning Back

 With the new GDPR legislation and recent events in the political sphere there’s been an explosion in the debate around how much data companies hold on you, and how that all connects online.
 By aggregating data, companies can learn more about you than your nearest and dearest know, and you can then be targeted for all sorts of reasons – whether it’s to influence your vote or to persuade you to buy chocolate.
 It’s fascinating and frightening and the perfect background for a crime novel – there are so many aspects to it that you could write a whole series (now there’s an idea).
-My daughter is 18 and very techie, she’s a font of fascinating information about what’s happening on the web – her friends joke that she should wear a tin hat – she’d very conscious of her online footprint.
-She first told me about websites that aggregate hacked webcam footage – she’d read about it on Reddit.
-She wants to do aerospace engineering so the parts of Reddit she hangs out on tend to be populated by engineers, programmers and rocket scientists, and she finds the most interesting stories.
+My eldest child is very techie (studying Aerospace engineering), and is a font of fascinating information about what’s happening on the web – and very conscious of online footprints.
+They first told me about websites that aggregate hacked webcam footage – they’d read about it on Reddit.
+Certain sections on Reddit are populated by engineers, programmers and rocket scientists, who reveal the most interesting stories.

 When it came to start plotting No Turning Back I started thinking about the consequences of a stranger breaking into your world and what damage they could do.
 I read a brilliant book by Jamie Bartlett called The Dark Net which was all about the start of the internet and how the deep web and the dark web came to be.
 I found articles about the Silk Road website and Dread Pirate Roberts, as its founder Ross Ulbricht was known.
 Ulbricht set up the site in 2011 initially to sell magic mushrooms but it literally mushroomed and it became a shop front for suppliers of everything from hard drugs to AK47s.
 Ulbricht was arrested in 2013 and convicted of money laundering, computer hacking, conspiracy to traffic fraudulent identity documents, and conspiracy to traffic narcotics in February 2015.
 He is currently serving a life sentence without the possibility of parole.